 In Autentico, Rolando Beramendi, founder of Oakland-based Manicaretti Italian Food Importers, shares 120 easy-to-master recipes with short ingredient lists that make authentic Italian cuisine accessible to the home cook.
 Learn how to make classic dishes such as spaghetti cacio e pepe, risotto in bianco, and gran bollito misto like an Italian.

 The Silver Spoon by The Silver Spoon Kitchen

 Originally published in 1950 as an exhaustive encyclopedia of all quintessentially Italian foods, The Silver Spoon still holds up 68 years later.
 Boasting classics like pizza Napoletana, meatballs in brandy, and Carpaccio Cipriani, the best-selling cookbook belongs in every Italian food lover's pantry.

 Acclaimed cookbook author Domenica Marchetti's The Glorious Vegetables of Italy is a tribute to the delectable produce of Italy.
 Although the recipes are vegetable-forward, don't be fooled—they're not strictly vegetarian.
-From grilled lamb spiedini on a bed of caponata, to spring risotto with green and white asparagus, to pumpkin gelato, Marchetti shows you have to make the most of Italy's finest, freshest ingredients.
+From grilled lamb spiedini on a bed of caponata to spring risotto with green and white asparagus, and pumpkin gelato, Marchetti shows you have to make the most of Italy's finest, freshest ingredients.